dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 </p>

 <span class='red'>I-know-everything:</span> My dear Padwan, unfortunately this will be our last post on vision.
 So, let's make it count.
-Today we will see one of the most exiciting applications of vision, Object Detection.
-There are literally thousands of application examples we can use object detection in for example, self-driving car detect whatever you see(through cameras) which includes traffic light, pedestrian, other cars, etc., counting particular objects for keeping track, surveillance(*Not cool*), or given a vision to bot for following [cats](https://scanlime.org/2017/12/smart-camera-gimbal-bot-scanlime027/)(*Cool*).
+Today we will see one of the most exciting applications of vision, Object Detection.
+There are literally thousands of application examples we can use object detection in for example, self-driving car detect whatever you see(through cameras) which includes traffic light, pedestrian, other cars, etc., counting particular objects for keeping track, surveillance(*Not cool*), or making a bot for following [cats](https://scanlime.org/2017/12/smart-camera-gimbal-bot-scanlime027/)(*Cool*).

 <span class='green'>I-know-nothing:</span> So, will it be like we pass a image and we get what objects are present in image along with their locations?

-<span class='red'>I-know-everything:</span> Yes, exactly.
-And we can run these experiments real-time on video too.
+<span class='red'>I-know-everything:</span> Yes, exactly.(*Always looking for end-to-end*) And we can run these experiments real-time on video too.
 There is some subtle difference in different types of detections which I will let this puppies and cat explain it.

 <p align="center">
 <img src='/images/object_detection/puppy.png' width="60%"/>